ibm-cloud-docs/Registry/registry_tokens.md

 - For namespaces that are set up in `ap-north`, use `jp.icr.io` as the registry URL.
 - For namespaces that are set up in `ap-south`, use `au.icr.io` as the registry URL.
 - For namespaces that are set up in `eu-central`, use `de.icr.io` as the registry URL.
+- For namespaces that are set up in `jp-osa`, use `jp2.icr.io` as the registry URL.
 - For namespaces that are set up in `uk-south`, use `uk.icr.io` as the registry URL.
 - For namespaces that are set up in `us-south`, use `us.icr.io` as the registry URL.